cvalhin/PowerPuffGenes/Results.md

 [(Cbr3)](https://www.uniprot.org/uniprotkb/Q8K354/entry) is an enzyme that uses NADPH to turn harmful carbonyl compounds (especially ortho-quinones) into safer alcohols, possibly protecting cells from damage.
-This gene was upregulated in mice after
+This gene was upregulated in mice after 48 hours and keeps being upregulated for at least 96 hours after dox treatment.

 ![**Cbr3 gene ATAC and RNA seq IGV tracks combined**](results/IGV/Cbr3_mouse_ATAC_RNA.png) Peaks represent the